Do You Need to Cover Above Ground Pool? Complete Guide

 4. Secure cable system - Thread cable through grommets and tighten using winch mechanism

-5. Add water bags - Place around pool perimeter, filling 2/3 full to allow for ice expansion
+5. Add water bags - Place around pool perimeter, filling 1/2 to 2/3 full to allow for ice expansion

-6. Install air pillow - Place 4x4 foot air pillow in pool center to break ice formation
+6. Install air pillow - Place appropriately sized air pillow in pool center (typically 4x4 foot for pools 24 feet and larger) to break ice formation

 Chemical Savings and Maintenance Benefits